-ChoiceTel would like to thank our premium Sponsors, Hitachi Security Services and US Signal for their support, education, and participation in this event.
-Other valued event sponsors and participants included Aryaka, CenturyLink, Corporate IT Solutions, Evolve IP, Masergy, Mitel, Nice inContact, Tata, TierPoint, and Windstream.
+ChoiceTel would like to thank our premium Sponsors, Hitachi Security Services, and US Signal for their support, education, and participation in this event.
+Other valued event sponsors and participants included Aryaka, CenturyLink, Corporate IT Solutions, Evolve IP, Masergy, Mitel, Nice inContact, Tata, TierPoint, and Windstrea

-In summary, three great takeaways from the 2017 conference are:
+In summary, three great takeways from the 2017 conference are: